5 Built-in Tools to Use When Troubleshooting Windows Problems

 • Helps diagnose slow performance and network issues

-• Displays disk activity per process
+• Displays real-time disk activity per process

 4. Command Prompt – The Classic Troubleshooting Tool